Family support leave policy

 5.2 Entitlement

-Eligible employees have the right to take a total of 18 weeks' unpaid parental leave for each child.
-Normally, parental leave is taken in blocks or multiples of one week (with the exception that parents of disabled children can take leave in multiples of one day).
-Normally, up to a maximum of 4 weeks' parental leave per qualifying child can be taken in a year, by agreement with the Head of Department (HoD).
+Eligible employees have the right to take a total of 18 weeks unpaid parental leave for each child up to their 18th birthday.
+Parental leave is taken in blocks or multiples of one week (with the exception that parents of disabled children can take leave in multiples of one day), so this effectively amounts to 1 week per year for each qualifying child.
+However up to 4 weeks' parental leave per qualifying child can be taken in a year, by agreement with the Head of Department (HoD).
+Exceptional circumstances requiring use of more than 4 weeks unpaid parental leave in a year, must be discussed with both your manager and HR Adviser

 If parental leave is taken immediately after the child is born, or is placed with the family for adoption, or where it is taken immediately following the employee's maternity leave, it may be taken in a block of up to 18 weeks, by agreement with the HoD, subject to the required notice being given by the employee.